biohackrxiv/bhxiv-metadata/doc/elixir_biohackathon2021/paper.md

 biohackathon_location: "Barcalona, Spain, 2021"
 group: Logic programming group
 git_url: https://github.com/biohackrxiv/bhxiv-gen-pdf
-authors_short: Pjotr Prins, Tazro Otha, Egon Willighagen
+authors_short: Egon Willighagen, Tazro Otha, Pjotr Prins
 ---

 # Introduction

 In this paper we present the work executed on BioHackrXiv during the international ELIXIR BioHackathon in Barcelona, Spain, 2021.
-[BioHackrXiv](https://biohackrxiv.org/) is a scholarly publication service for biohackathons and codefests that target biology and the biomedical sciences in the spirit of pre-publishing platforms&nbsp;[@citesAsRecommendedReading:preprints].
+[BioHackrXiv](https://biohackrxiv.org/) is a scholarly publication service for biohackathons and codefests that target biology, bioinformatincs and the biomedical sciences in the spirit of pre-publishing platforms&nbsp;[@citesAsRecommendedReading:preprints].
 Over thirty papers have been published through this system and with the amount of biohackathons and codefests increasing every year, we expect this type of reporting and publishing to continue.
 The goal for this biohackathon was to add CiTO support and further improve deployment and take-up of the web service.